tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Incandescence:- inner gloe or light

 ### 12-July-21
+Aurist:- an ear speciallist

+Authentic:- real,true

+Authenticate:- to established as valid

+Auther:- writer

+Authoritative:- accepted as being true or relable

 ### 13-July-21
+Authority:- legal power or right

+Authorize:- to empower

+Auto:- automobile

+Autobiography:- life story written by oneself

+Autocracy:- goverment by an individual with ultimate power

 ### 14-July-21
+Autocart:- rule with ultimate power

+Autodidact:- a person who is self-taught

+Autogiro:- an early form of helicopter

+Autograph:- handwriten signature

+Automatic:- self-moving

 ### 15-July-21
+Autonomy:- self-government

+Autospy:- an examination of the dead body

+Autosuggestion:- a mental process similar to suggestion

+Auxiliary:- helpful

+Avai:- to get benifit from to give help

 ### 16-July-21
+Availability:- being availabel

+Available:- that may obtained

+Avalanche:- sliding mass of snow

+Avant-Grade:- Vanguard of an army

+Avarise:- Greed of mony

 ### 17-July-21
+Avaunt:- go away!

+Ave:- welcome or Farewell

+Avenue:- wide street

+Aver:- to assert

+Average:- arithmetical mean

 ### 18-July-21
+Aviary:- large cage of building for kipping birds

+Aviation:-flying in air-craft

+Aviator:- the piot of an aeroplane

+Await:- to wait

+Awake:- not a sleep

 ### 19-July-21
+Awaken:- to awake

+Awakeining:- act of becoming aware

+Award:-  to give , to grant

+Away:- to or at a distance

+Awhile:- for a time

+### 20-July-21
+Awn:- beard of corn

+Awning:- canvas roof of shelter

+Awry:- turned to one side

+Axiom:- established principle

+Axis:- Line around which a line rotates

+### 21-July-21
+Azalea:- a plant with pink or purple flowers

+Azoic:- without life

+Azoth:- mercury

+Azure:- Sky-bluen

+Bake :- to cook or cooked

+### 22-July-21
+Bakehouse:- bakery